uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

 .. class:: Problem

-   :class:`Problem` holds the robustified bounds constrained non-linear least squares problem :eq:`ceresproblem_modeling`.
-To create a least squares problem, use the :func:`Problem::AddResidalBlock` and :func:`Problem::AddParameterBlock` methods.
+   :class:`Problem` holds the robustified bounds constrained non-linear least squares problem :eq:`ceresproblem`.
+To create a least squares problem, use the :func:`Problem::AddResidualBlock` and :func:`Problem::AddParameterBlock` methods.

    For example a problem containing 3 parameter blocks of sizes 3, 4 and 5 respectively and two residual blocks of size 2 and 6: